spectrochempy/spectrochempy/docs/reference/index.rst

     X = np.random.random((4,4))
     nd = NDDataset(X)

-The above code in |scpy| can be simplified using the `random` creation method:
+The above code in `SpectroChemPy` can be simplified using the `random` creation method:

 .. ipython:: python